 Motorcycles are no doubt fun and exhilarating, but they are far more dangerous than cars.
-According to the Insurance Information Institute, motorcyclists are almost five times more likely to be injured in an auto accident than occupants of a passenger car, and 27 times more likely to die.
+According to the National Highway Traffic Safety Administration (NHTSA), motorcyclists are about 28 times more likely to die in a crash and 5 times more likely to be injured than people in passenger cars.

 With statistics like those, it is important that every rider follow these ten safety tips from the motorcycle injury attorneys at Stewart Law Offices: